 UCS Control Objectives Summaries and Purpose

-UCS Objective 2: MSP Policies and Procedures
+UCS Objective 2: Policies and Procedures

-UCS Objective Summary and Purpose: The goal of the MSP Policies and Procedures Objective is to ensure the MSP has documented the necessary policies and procedures in order to maintain effective service delivery levels, as well as to minimize deviation from those established policies and procedures.
+UCS Objective Summary and Purpose: The goal of the Policies and Procedures Objective is to ensure the MSP has documented the necessary policies and procedures in order to maintain effective service delivery levels, as well as to minimize deviation from those established policies and procedures.

 UCS Objective 3: Confidentiality and Privacy

-UCS Objective 4: Service & Program Change Management
+UCS Objective 4: Change Management

-UCS Objective 5: Event Management
+UCS Objective 5: Service Operations Management

-UCS Objective Summary and Purpose: The goal of the Event Management Objective deals with how the MSP identifies and responds to IT related events that could impact services delivered to the Customer.
+UCS Objective Summary and Purpose: The goal of the Service Operations Management Objective deals with how the MSP identifies and responds to IT related events that could impact services delivered to the Customer.
 In this UCS objective, the examination covers the MSP’s Network Operations Center (“NOC”), Trouble Ticketing systems and Service Desk operations specifically related to event management policies and procedures.

-UCS Objective 6: Logical Security
+UCS Objective 6: Information Security

-UCS Objective Summary and Purpose: The goal of the Logical Security Objective is to ensure the MSP has implemented necessary controls to effectively govern access to managed data, networks and systems that may compromise security of both the MSP and the Customer.
+UCS Objective Summary and Purpose: The goal of the Information Security Objective is to ensure the MSP has implemented necessary controls to effectively govern access to managed data, networks and systems that may compromise security of both the MSP and the Customer.
 This includes remote access policies, user account administration, authentication, wireless access, segregation of duties, network security scans and assessments, and the monitoring of access to Customer systems.

-UCS Objective 7: Data Integrity and Availability
+UCS Objective 7: Data Management

-UCS Objective 8: Physical and Environmental Security
+UCS Objective 8: Physical Security

-UCS Objective Summary and Purpose: The goal of the Physical and Environment Security Objective is to ensure the MSP has documented policies and procedures governing physical access and environmental security of the MSP’s assets.
+UCS Objective Summary and Purpose: The goal of the Physical Security Objective is to ensure the MSP has documented policies and procedures governing physical access and environmental security of the MSP’s assets.
 MSP must demonstrate sufficient physical security controls at each facility, including controls such as physical access administration, card key, CCTV, on-site security, visitor/guest logs and other effective security and environmental controls.

-UCS Objective 9: Service Level Agreements, Reporting and Billing
+UCS Objective 9: Billing & Reporting

 UCS Objective 10: Corporate Health

 UCS Objective Summary and Purpose: The goal of the Corporate Health Objective is to ensure sufficient corporate and financial health on the part of the MSP so that all of its Customers are adequately protected.
 Technical proficiency is only part of the MSP’s value to the Customer.
-The MSP must be on firm financial footing, as well as risk averse in a variety of areas unique to manage service and cloud in order to effectively deliver its services to the Customer.
+The MSP must be on firm financial footing, as well as risk averse in a variety of areas unique to managed services and cloud in order to effectively deliver its services to the Customer.